OpenJVS/OpenJVS/README.md

 This file will be selected using the `DEFAULT_MAPPING` config keyword, or by a parameter passed to the program `sudo openjvs outrun2`.

 The file consists of multiple lines with a `CONTROLLER_INPUT CONTROLLER_PLAYER ARCADE_INPUT ARCADE_PLAYER` mapping as shown below.
 Note `REVERSE` can be added to the end of a line to reverse the direction of the input.
+Note a secondary `BUTTON_*` can be added to the end of the line as a secondary output which will be enabled with the first.
+This allows the emulating of H shifters in games like Wangan Midnight Maximum Tune.

 ```
 # Example Mapping File